Cordillera Central (Puerto Rico)

-Cordillera Central (English: Central Mountain Range), is the main mountain range in Puerto Rico.
-The range crosses the island from west to east and divides it into its northern and southern coastal plains.
-The Cordillera Central runs eastward from the municipality of Maricao in the west to Aibonito in the central eastern region, and on to the Caribbean in the southeast through the Sierra de Cayey.
-The Central Mountain Range consists of the Cordillera Central proper and numerous subranges (such as the Sierra de Cayey), foothills and ridges that extend throughout the island.
-Cerro de Punta is both the highest peak of the Cordillera Central and the highest point in Puerto Rico.
-The Sierra de Luquillo, where El Yunque is located, is sometimes included as a subrange or eastward extension of the Cordillera Central.
+The Cordillera Central (English: "Central Mountain Range") is the only mountain range in the main island of Puerto Rico, consisting of three subranges: the western-central Cordillera Central, the southeastern Sierra de Cayey, and the northeastern Sierra de Luquillo.
+Bordered by the Northern Karst Belt to the northwest and costal plains to the north and south, the numerous ridges and foothills of the three subranges combined extend throughout the island.
+Concentrated in the western to central region of the island, the eponymous main subrange of Cordillera Central originates in the municipality of Mayagüez and merges with the Sierra de Cayey subrange on the town boundary between the municipalities of Barranquitas and Aibonito.
+At 1,338 meters (4,390 ft) on the town line between Ponce and Jayuya, Cerro de Punta is the summit of the Cordillera Central and the highest point in Puerto Rico.

 History

 The region of the Cordillera Central has been inhabited since the pre-Hispanic era.
 During the Spanish colonization of Puerto Rico, the Cordillera Central was likely shared by different Taíno cacicazgos or chiefdoms: Yagüecax, Otoao, Jatibonico, Guaynia and Turabon.
 Many of the indigenous Taínos fled to the central mountainous region during the Spanish conquest of Borinquen, and the region today hosts a number of related archaeological sites.

 Throughout the history of Puerto Rico, this mountain range has been important for the economy of the island.
 Due to its climate, the range has been ideal for the cultivation of fruit, vegetables and, most famously, coffee.
 The coffee cultivation and production in the Cordillera Central intensified throughout the 19th century.
 This helped develop the mountainous region of the island and attracted a high influx of immigrants from coastal cities such as San Juan and Ponce, but also from Europe thanks to the Royal Decree of Graces of 1815 which encouraged non-Spanish Europeans to settle and cultivate the land.
 Coffee was one of the most lucrative industries of the region at the time, and it was developed particularly by Corsican immigrants.

 The first paved road to span the mountain range was the Carretera Central, which was functional by 1886 and completed in 1898, connecting San Juan in the Atlantic coast to Ponce in the Caribbean coast.
 Many of the workers involved in its construction were confined Chinese workers from Cuba between the years 1865 and 1880.
 The original road goes through the municipalities of San Juan (formerly the municipality of Río Piedras), Guaynabo, Caguas, Cidra, Cayey, Aibonito, Coamo, Juana Díaz and Ponce.
 This was the most important engineering project built by the Spanish government in Puerto Rico during the 19th century and it highly influenced the human development of the region.
 The original route is now listed in the US National Register of Historic Places.
 This road is also known as the Military Road (Spanish: Carretera Militar) for its strategic importance and it was used both by the Spanish and US Army during the Puerto Rico campaign of the Spanish-American War of 1898.